rbreu/gimp-memetools/README.md

 # gimp-memetools

-Collection of GIM plugins that helbs with for putting texts on photos, and making animated gifs from videos.
+Collection of GIM plugins that helps with putting texts on photos, and making animated gifs from videos.